Votes

-- The overall quality of the Midwest battle scene and Grind Time's offerings.
+- Fans praised the overall quality of the Midwest battle rap scene, highlighting its potential.

-- Some viewers found the battle boring or 'trash.'
+- Some viewers found the battle's overall quality to be lacking, describing it as boring or uninspired.

 Related Battles